There are many jobs for people without a High School or GED Diploma.

 Construction Manager – Responsibilities

 A construction manager has a number of responsibilities.
 They are in charge of the whole project.
 It is their responsibility to set objectives and deadlines.
 They are the ones creating the budget, set performance standards, and hiring the construction crew.
 One of the most important aspects of a construction manager’s job is to make sure the construction site is running an efficient rate.
 They are the problem solvers when things don’t go right.
-How successful a construction project becomes depends on how well the construction manager performs their responsibilities.
+How successful a construction project becomes depends on how well the construction manager performs its responsibilities.

 Jobs in the construction industry

-The construction industry is one of most vitally important, demanding and diverse job sectors.
+The construction industry is one of the most vitally important, demanding and diverse job sectors.
 However, say ‘construction’ to a member of the public and what will spring to mind?
 Builders.
 Do you want to be in construction?
 Aha, you want to be a builder.
 Not necessarily.
 The industry consists of many more roles than simply builders, just ask the construction recruitment agencies who match individuals to vacancies in myriad disciplines, each as different and specific as they can be.

 In fact, many people who didn’t think about working in the construction industry have happened upon secure and enjoyable careers, a little further away from the bricks and mortar.
 Also, don’t make the common mistake of believing that construction is a purely male-dominated environment, there are plenty of jobs for women, too.